artsy/artsy.github.io/_posts/2018-03-19-making-a-components-pod.markdown

 for us to work with in the repo, which consumes a Podspec in the root.
 So we're going to take a look at the Podspec, and update it.

-We want to:
+Our goal with the Example app is to set up an app exclusively for developing components in.
+In Artsy's case, this app handles auth and has a series of jump-off points for developing a component (either through Storybooks or directly using the Pods' `UIViewController`s.)

+To get started we need to modify the CocoaPod this repo represents:

-* Update our Podspec to handle React Native as a dependency
+* Update our Podspec to handle React Native as a dependency, and our assets
-* Create a `UIViewController` subclass for the Welcome Screen using the bundled React Native
+* Create a single `UIViewController` subclass for the Welcome Screen using the bundled React Native JS

 We want to have our Podspec re-use the metadata from React Native to set up GitDawg's dependencies.
+So replace `GitDawg.podspec` with this:

 ```ruby
 require 'json'